iPaulPro/scaffold-lens/README.md

 # 🏗 ~~Scaffold-ETH 2~~ Scaffold-Lens

----

 This project is a fork of [Scaffold-ETH 2](https://github.com/scaffold-eth/scaffold-eth-2) that demonstrates how to build, debug, test, and deploy an [Open Action](https://docs.lens.xyz/docs/publication-actions-aka-open-actions) Module on Lens Protocol using [Hardhat](https://hardhat.org/).

 The `TipActionModule` is a simple module that allows users to tip the author of a publication.
 It's based on the "Creating an Open Action" tutorial from the [Lens Docs](https://docs.lens.xyz/docs/creating-a-publication-action).

 Additions to the tutorial include:
-- [x] Adds compliance with the Open Action [Module Metadata Standard](https://docs.lens.xyz/docs/module-metadata-standard)
+- ✅ Adds compliance with the Open Action [Module Metadata Standard](https://docs.lens.xyz/docs/module-metadata-standard)
-- [x] Publishes metadata file on Arweave during deployment and sets a `metadataURI` field on the module
+- ✅ Publishes metadata file on Arweave during deployment and sets a `metadataURI` field on the module
-- [x] Registers the module with the [ModuleRegistry](https://docs.lens.xyz/docs/module-registry) contract during deployment
+- ✅ Registers the module with the [ModuleRegistry](https://docs.lens.xyz/docs/module-registry) contract during deployment
-- [x] Checks token allowance before attempting to send a tip
+- ✅ Checks token allowance before attempting to send a tip
-- [x] Uses `SafeERC20` to transfer tokens
+- ✅ Uses `SafeERC20` to transfer tokens
-- [x] Uses `ReentrancyGuard` to prevent reentrancy attacks
+- ✅ Uses `ReentrancyGuard` to prevent reentrancy attacks
-- [x] Adds unit tests with Chai
+- ✅ Adds unit tests with Chai

 Features:
-- [x] Run a local EVM chain and test contracts locally with Hardhat
+- ✅ Run a local EVM chain and test contracts locally with Hardhat
-- [x] Deploy a mock ModuleRegistry contract
+- ✅ Deploy a mock ModuleRegistry contract
-- [x] Deploy an ERC20 token contract used for whitelisted tips
+- ✅ Deploy an ERC20 token contract used for whitelisted tips
-- [x] Deploy an Open Action Module contract
+- ✅ Deploy an Open Action Module contract
-- [x] Debug local contract calls with a graphical interface
+- ✅ Debug local contract calls with a graphical interface

----

 ## Contents